-It’s important to make sure you edit your
+It’s essential to make sure you edit your

 sudoers file using

-visudo, which checks your syntax and which will not leave you with wrong configuration and inaccessible
+visudo, which checks your syntax and will not leave you with the wrong configuration and inaccessible

 sudo visudo instead of editing the file directly causes the system to validate the

 /etc/sudoers file before it commits the changes.